Skip to main content

 How to get?

 Direct bus Jesi - Cingoli with a duration approximately 40 min, price of 3,60 each way.
 Buy the ticket at the "La Tini" bar, it is next to the bus station in Jesi.
 Tickets are sold in the automate that only takes cash.
 You need to know how long is the trip (how many kilometers) to chose the right ticket.
 It's quite complicated.
 Keep in mind that you can always buy a ticket in the bus, but it will be more expensive (4,20 eur for this trip).
-In Cingoli tickets can be bought at the tobacco shop near the stacion.
+In Cingoli tickets can be bought at the tobacco shop near the station.

 The schedules change depending on the day.